Likes & Dislikes

 Transport

 Taxi drivers set their own fares, which was usually not too much of a problem.
-However, they can be really unpleasant.
-They would take any really clueless tourist to the cleaners!
+However, they can be unpleasant.
+They would take any clueless tourist to the cleaners!
 Even at the best of times, foreigners pay triple rates.
-Only in the capital, Rabat, did we meet a taxi driver who had a meter in his cab.
+Only in the capital, Rabat, did we meet a taxi driver with a meter in his cab.
 He was working for pennies.

 (Bv, 2017)